slaclab/beamtime-calibration-suite/docs/index.md

 from calibrationSuite.fitFunctions import *
 from calibrationSuite.Stats import *
 from calibrationSuite.cluster import *
+...
 ```
-_(documentation on the library functionality is still to come, but example usage is seen in the /suite_scripts folder)_
+_(documentation on the library functionality is still to come, but example usage is seen by scripts in the /suite_scripts folder)_

 * _/suite_scripts_: scripts that use the calibrationSuite library code ('high-level scripts')
 * _/standalone_scripts_: scripts that do not use the calibrationSuite library code ('high-level scripts')